-Name of the degree to be conferred Master of Science in Art Educational purpose Through theoretical studies and professional practice related to art and design from a wide range of perspectives, develop highly skilled professionals and researchers who play leading roles in a globalized society to meet today's diverse development of art and design by applying advanced skills, practical approach, and planning capabilities.
-Vision of human resources development Highly motivated with basic knowledge, skills, and a high level of interest in art and design, who are willing to take the initiative in solving various problems in response to the diversified and sophisticated demands for art and design in modern society Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
-2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
-2Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
-2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
-2Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
-2Have you obtained the linguistic skills necessary for international information collection and action?
+Competencies Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gained through research and other activities in society?
+Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
+3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
+Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
+Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
+Have you obtained the linguistic skills necessary for international information collection and action?
 6. Creativity: Creative to promote novel and valuable research in the field of art and design Whether to have expert knowledge and advanced skills in art or design as the basis for excellent research and creative expression 7.
 Comprehension: Capable to understand the significance and role of art and design and to identify problems and evaluate their solutions.
 Whether to demonstrate a deep understanding of the significance and role of art and design, as well as the ability to identify problems based on broader knowledge and experiences 8.
-Problem-solving capability: Capable to identify and solve challenges in the field of art and design by means of appropriate methods Whether to have broader knowledge and experiences in art and design and problem- solving skills based on logical thinking Whether to have sound, high sense of research ethics, ethical awareness of the rights of artists, designers, and others in professional practice, and the ability to solve problems related to art or design?
-9. Insightfulness: Capable to foresee research developments that contribute to the advancement of arts and culture 1Capable to actively present research results?
-2Capable to work with a diverse group of people and have broader perspectives and the energy to act as an international leader?
-Dissertation evaluation criteria
+Problem-solving capability: Capable to identify and solve challenges in the field of art and design by means of appropriate methods Whether to have broader knowledge and experiences in art and design and problem-solving skills based on logical thinking Whether to have sound, high sense of research ethics, ethical awareness of the rights of artists, designers, and others in professional practice, and the ability to solve problems related to art or design?
+9. Insightfulness: Capable to foresee research developments that contribute to the advancement of arts and culture 1 Capable to actively present research results?
+2 Capable to work with a diverse group of people and have broader perspectives and the energy to act as an international leader?